 In order to create a sense of architectural continuity and sense of place, and to promote the use of local, sustainable building resources, the Witchcliffe Ecovillage team has developed the Sustainable Building Design Guidelines (BDGs).
 These will ensure our public buildings and homes look attractive and perform well.
 With every lot carefully oriented to maximise solar gain, our passive solar buildings will be light and warm in winter, cool in summer and energy efficient.

-The DRAFT Building Design Guidelines (March 2020) contain simple design principles and sustainability requirements that will guide the design of homes on each type of residential lot, such as:
+The Sustainable Building Design Guidelines - Oct 2020 contain simple design principles and sustainability requirements that will guide the design of homes on each type of residential lot, such as:

 - requirements to ensure that buildings maximise the benefits of the lot layout, which guarantee that every home is orientated for full northern exposure to living rooms